elk-audio/elk-docs/documents/elk_development_board_setup.md

-# ELK development boards setup
+# Developign with the ELK development boards

 This document contains basic information on how to connect to ELK development boards and configure them to run audio plugins.
 See also the relevant datasheet for your ELK development board, e.g. Rocket UpCore shield, for information on the hardware layout of the board.

+If you have an Elk Pi Development Kit board, you can start with the specific step-by-step guide [Getting Started With ELK Pi Development Kit Hardware](getting_started_with_development_kit_elk_pi_hardware.md), and return here for the more advanced topics beyond initial setup.

 ## Installing an image to eMMC